conduktor/aiven-integration/README.md

 docker compose up -d
 ```

-now you will need to add the gateway running to console, run the following program
+now you will need to add the gateway running to console for partber zones, run the following program
 ```
 ./add_gateway_to_console.sh
 ```